wp-plugins/media-library-assistant/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.70 =
+Get the new "Gallery in" and "MLA Gallery in" where-used reporting to see where items are returned by the [gallery] and [mla_gallery] shortcodes.
+Two other enhancements and two fixes.

 = 0.60 =
 Get the enhanced Search Media box.
 Extend search to the name/slug, ALT text and caption fields.
 Connect search terms with "and" or "or".
 Five other enhancements and two fixes.